PULSE the living trend engine

 Quick answers

-What are the primary hardware updates for the Xperia 1 VIII?
+What is the primary critique of the Sony Xperia 1 VIII?

-The device features a redesigned look and an upgraded, larger telephoto sensor.
+The device includes a redesigned look and a larger telephoto sensor.

 Coverage (5)